No More Sad Songs

 "No More Sad Songs" is a song by British girl group Little Mix, from the group's fourth studio album, Glory Days (2016).
-A remixed version of the song featuring American rapper Machine Gun Kelly, was released on March 3, 2017 as the third single from the album.
-The song is included on the reissue of the group's fourth studio album Glory Days: The Platinum Edition (2017).
+A remixed version of the song featuring American rapper Machine Gun Kelly, was released on March 3, 2017, as the third single from the album.
+This version of the song is included on the reissue of the group's fourth studio album Glory Days: The Platinum Edition (2017).
 "No More Sad Songs" was met with positive reviews.
-An electro and tropical pop track, that lyrically addresses a break up.
+The song is an electro and tropical pop track, and its lyrics address a break up.
 The song reached number fifteen on the UK Singles Chart, becoming the group's sixteenth top twenty hit there.
 The single also charted in Ireland, New Zealand, and the Philippines.
 It has since been certified platinum in the United Kingdom and Brazil.

 Background and release

 A remixed version of the song, featuring rapper Machine Gun Kelly, was announced as the third single from Glory Days on 1 March 2017 and was released on 3 March 2017.